SJTU-ViSYS/StructDepth/README.md

 conda install pytorch==1.7.1 torchvision==0.8.2 torchaudio==0.7.2 cudatoolkit=10.1 -c pytorch
 ```

-**Step2**: Download [the modified scikit_image package](https://drive.google.com/file/d/1RYOwfdzM6keM3-pkWdydYJjBNSrL6gTJ/view?usp=sharing) , in which the input parameters of the Felzenswalb algorithm have been changed to accommodate our approach.
+**Step2**: Download [the modified scikit_image package](https://drive.google.com/file/d/1RYOwfdzM6keM3-pkWdydYJjBNSrL6gTJ/view?usp=sharing) , in which the input parameters of the Felzenswalb algorithm have been changed to accommodate our method.

 ```bash
 unzip scikit-image-0.17.2.zip